 In December 2015, the GASB issued Statement No. 79, Certain External Investment Pools and Pool Participants.
 This Statement addresses accounting and financial reporting for certain external investment pools and pool participants.
 Specifically, it establishes criteria for an external investment pool to qualify for making the election to measure all of its investments at amortized cost for financial reporting purposes.
 An external investment pool qualifies for that reporting if it meets all of the applicable criteria established in this Statement.
 The specific criteria address (1) how the external investment pool transacts with participants; (2) requirements for portfolio maturity, quality, diversification, and liquidity; and (3) calculation and requirements of a shadow price.
-Significant noncompliance prevents the external investment pool from measuring all of its investments at amortized cost for financial reporting purposes.
-Professional judgment is required to determine if instances of noncompliance with the criteria established by this Statement during the reporting period, individually or in the aggregate, were significant.
+Significant noncompliance prevents the external investment pool from measuring all of its investments at amortized cost for financial judgment is required to determine if instances of noncompliance with the criteria established by this Statement during the reporting period, individually or in the aggregate, were significant.

 If an external investment pool does not meet the criteria established by this Statement, that pool should apply the provisions in paragraph 16 of GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, as amended.
-If an external investment pool meets the criteria in this Statement and measures all of its investments at amortized cost, the pool's participants also should measure their investments in that external investment pool at amortized cost for financial reporting purposes.
+If an external investment pool meets the criteria in this Statement and measures all of its investments at amortized cost, the pool's participants also should measure their investment pool does not meet the criteria in this Statement, the pool's participants should measure their investment pool does not meet the criteria in this Statement, the pool's participants should measure their investments in that external investment pool at amortized cost for financial reporting purposes.
 If an external investment pool does not meet the criteria in this Statement, the pool's participants should measure their investments in that pool at fair value, as provided in paragraph 11 of GASB Statement No. 31, as amended.